-Like the rest of the Baltic States, Lithuania is incredibly cheap, and especially so if you’re looking to stay connected while you’re in the country.
+Like the rest of the Baltic States, Lithuania is incredibly cheap.
+That’s especially true if you’re looking to stay connected while you’re in the country.

-There are three different cell companies in Lithuania — Bite, Tele2, and Omnitel.
-Tele2 and Omnitel operate their 3G service on the 2100 MHz band, Bite operates on both 900 MHz and 2100 MHz.
+There are three different cell companies in Lithuania — Bite, Tele2, and Telia, providing 3G service on the 900 and 2100 MHz band.

-For LTE, you’ll find Tele2 and Omnitel on 800 MHz, 1800 MHz, and 2600 MHz, covering 80% of the population of Lithuania.
-Bite operates on the same frequencies, but only covers half the population so far.
+For LTE, you’ll find Tele2 and Telia on 800 MHz, 1800 MHz, and 2600 MHz, covering 99% of the population of Lithuania.
+Bite operates on the same frequencies, with only slightly less coverage.

 No username or password